efdevcon/devcon-website/src/content/faq/en/what-is-the-food-like-in-bogota.md

 - Empanadas are common breakfast items/snacks.
 - Tamales!
 Need we say more?
 - Hot chocolate, which is an absolute necessity in the lives of the locals, is served alongside a plate of cheese that can then be dipped into the beverage – causing it to melt.
-- Despite the large amount of coffee Colombia exports, specialty coffee shops are relatively new in Bogota and lucky for us, on the rise!
+- Despite the large amount of coffee Colombia exports, specialty coffee shops are relatively new in Bogota, but lucky for us they’re on the rise!